waxlab/wax/CONTRIBUTING.md

 reader/developer possibility to improve its work editing a source and its testings or even reading documentation.

-* It widens the device use possibilite, giving accessibility to develop and and read the code even in mobile or older devices.
+* It widens the device use possibilities, giving accessibility to develop and and read the code even in mobile (ex: Termux) or older devices.

 * It enforces the code simplicity.
-It is paradoxal, but it keep your code vertical, easy to read and simple to understand.
+It is paradoxal, but it keep your code vertical, at the same time that reinforce the functions to be smaller, easy to read and simple to understand.